What Is the Circle of Doom in Public Speaking (and How to Avoid It)

 A Common Scenario

 The next time you present, you overprepare.
 You script every word.
 But when one thing goes off script, you freeze, which is exactly what you feared.
+That is the Circle of Doom in action.

-Now imagine if you had written down your fears, planned how to handle them, and gone into that next presentation focusing only on what worked last time.
+Now imagine you had written your fears down, planned how to handle them, and gone into that next presentation focusing only on what worked last time.
+Maybe your opening was strong.
+Maybe your story landed well.
+You build on those successes, and the cycle reverses.
+That is how confidence compounds.
+If a rough one has already knocked you, there is more on rebuilding your confidence after a bad presentation.

 Turn the Circle of Doom Into a Circle of Growth

-If you focus on mistakes, you repeat fear.
+If you focus on the mistakes, you repeat the fear.
+If you focus on the progress, you repeat the confidence.

-Here’s the shift:
+Here is the shift:

 What is the Circle of Doom in simple terms?